hpfem/hermes-legacy/doc/src/hermes2d/P04-adaptivity/07-transient-space-only.rst

-Option #1 is cleanest from the mathematics point of view since the mesh on the new time level will not be influenced by the mesh from the mast step, but in practice we prefer the last option because it takes less CPU time.
+Option #1 is cleanest from the mathematics point of view since the mesh on the new time level will not be influenced by the mesh from the last step, but in practice we prefer the last option because it takes less CPU time.

 The adaptivity loop in space is standard.
 The rk_time_step()